What The--?!

-What The--?! is a Marvel Comics comic book series self-parodying the Marvel Universe, similar in vein to the 1960s series Not Brand Echh.
-It was billed as "The Marvel mag of mirth and mayhem!"
+What The--?! is a Marvel Comics comic book series self-parodying the Marvel Universe as well as characters from the DC Comics Universe.
+Similar in vein to the 1960s series Not Brand Echh, it was billed as "The Marvel mag of mirth and mayhem!"
 The series ran for 26 issues, from August 1988 through Winter 1993, with issue #26 being a Fall Special.
-It typically contained a series of short stories with comedic takes on Marvel heroes and villains, such as having Spider-Ham substitute for Spider-Man.
+It typically contained a series of short stories with comedic takes on Marvel heroes, and villains, such as having Spider-Ham substitute for Spider-Man.

 Concept

 What The--?! spotlighted some of the top artists and writers at the time.
 Many, such as Stan Lee and John Byrne, contributed works that spoof some of their all-time greatest successes.
 For example, in issue #2, Byrne creates a tale pitting his work on the Fantastic Four franchise against his work with Superman.
 The issue goes so far as to have the Lex Luthor character complain about the changes Byrne made to the Superman legend after DC Comics' Crisis on Infinite Earths.

 Though it carried the Marvel Comics label on the front left corner, What The--?! touted itself as being published by "Marble Comics".
 What The--?! parodied Marvel institutions such as the legendary Marvel Comics fan mail page, with staged articles called "The Marble Mailbag" and the "What The...Mail".
 The title also did not contain any "true" advertisements.
 Instead, What The--?! hosted a number of fake advertisements that made fun of classic comic book advertisements such as Charles Atlas, novelty by-mail companies, and the Hostess snack food ads of the 1970s and 1980s.